dasmiq/passim/README.md

 * `<w coords="..." />`
 * `<loc n="..." />`

-These elements are empty so as not to interfere
+These elements are empty so as not to interfere with other tags.

 ## Quotations of Reference Texts